Last updated: May 1, 2018

 To play on WSOP.com, players must be physically located within Nevada.
-Visitors who aren’t residents of the state are able to participate as well with proof of age.
+Visitors who aren’t residents of the state are able to participate with proof of age.

 WSOP.com uses software from 888, a major online casino in Europe.
-888’s software platform also powers regulated online casino play in the state of Delaware, and poker players from Delaware and Nevada are now pooled (and thus can play with each other).
+888’s software platform also powers regulated online play in the states of Delaware and New Jersey.

 WSOP NV promo code

 |Land-based casino partner||Caesars / World Series of Poker|

 The World Series of Poker is the premier live poker tournament series in the world.
 It takes place every summer from late May through early July at the Rio All-Suite Hotel and Casino in Las Vegas.